mdkeys/DEZC26_Project/README.md

 ## Step 7: Set up dbt Cloud
 Note: If you already have an account and a project in dbt Cloud under a solo developer (free) account, you will need to delete the existing project and update the BigQuery connection JSON file.

-**UPDATE May 2026: "Making the pipeline truly end-to-end (May 2026 update)" for an updated method to use dbt Core for a truly end-to-end pipeline.**
+**Note May 2026:** The dbt Cloud instructions below requires a manual trigger every month.
+To create a truly end-to-end pipeline, see "Making the pipeline truly end-to-end (May 2026 update)" for an updated method to use dbt Core inside Kestra.

 1. Create a free account at [cloud.getdbt.com](https://cloud.getdbt.com)
    1. Name the new project: nyc-311-de-project